Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center

 \section{Conclusions and Future Work}

-This paper presents a MARL framework for network load balancing problem, and evaluates different methods for the cooperative game on an emulation system.
-The learning-based methods including QMIX, independent-SAC and single-agent SAC are tailored for this application and compared with conventional heuristic methods.
+This paper presents a MARL framework for network load balancing problem, and evaluates different methods for the cooperative game in a real-world system.
+The learning-based methods including QMIX, independent-SAC and single-agent SAC are tailored for this application and compared with SOTA heuristic methods.
 Experiments show that in moderate-scale system with different traffic rates and types, the MARL method RLB-QMIX achieve superior performance in most settings.
 While for large-scale system, learning agents like RLB-QMIX and I-SAC also achieve close performance to the best heuristic methods.
-This testify the scalability of the proposed MARL methods for real-world large-scale load balacing system.
-Although promising results are achieved, limitations exist in current work: (1) The QMIX algorithm makes additional structural assumption that the joint-action value is monotonic in individual agent value, which may be restrictive for the load balancing problem; (2) Reducing the communication cost among agents during training and decision making latency is important for application in real-world load balancing; (3) There are other types of scoring mechanism other than the linear-product fairness for load balancing system, like Jain's fairness etc, which is worth exploring as well.
-Future work includes evaluating more different types of MARL algorithms on the current system as well as a simulation system in diverse and flexible settings, to further improve the performance of MARL solutions.
+This verify the scalability of the proposed MARL methods for real-world large-scale load balancing system.
+Although promising results are achieved, limitations exist in current work: (1) the QMIX algorithm makes additional structural assumption that the joint-action value is monotonic in individual agent value, which may be restrictive for the load balancing problem; (2) reducing the communication cost among agents during training and decision making latency is important for application in real-world load balancing; (3) there are other types of scoring mechanism other than the linear-product fairness for load balancing system, like maxinising Jain's fairness, which does not suffice as minimising the makespan yet still worths exploring since it has been used to evaluate load balancing performances~\cite{6lb}.
+Future work includes (1) evaluating more different types of MARL algorithms~\cite{yu2021surprising} on the current system as well as a simulation system in diverse and flexible settings, and (2) the contribution of each proposed component (\eg with or without the GRU), to further improve the performance of MARL solutions.